By Jess Beech

 5. Strapless bra

 As you might have guessed, the selling point of a strapless bra is its lack of straps.
 They might be easy to hide under clothes, but strapless bras do have a reputation for being uncomfortable.
 For a style that doesn’t pinch or inch down your body throughout the day, look out for built-in boning and cleverly placed silicone stripes on the inside.
 A wide back strap will help smooth out any lumps and bumps, too.
-Some strapless bras can have a minimising effect, but underwiring and padding should be enough to counteract it.
+Some strapless bras can have a minimizing effect, but underwiring and padding should be enough to counteract it.
+Remember: Not all strapless bras are created equally, which is why we've tested out the best strapless bras on the market for your convenience.

 Recommended brands for strapless bras: